-If you're running Rocky Linux on a VPS, it's probable that a basic configuration has been set up for you.
+If you're running Rocky Linux on a VPS, a basic configuration has probably been set up for you.
 Specifically, you should be able to access the server via SSH, and the network interface will already have been added to the "public" zone.

 To change the default zone: